ifyoucanhear/eclipse/README.md

 ## npm modules

-- express
 - cors
-- got
-- url-pattern
-- xml-js
 - dotenv
+- express
 - express-rate-limit
 - ffmpeg-static
+- got
 - node-cache
+- xml-js
 - ytdl-core

 setup script installs all needed **npm** dependencies, but you have to install node.js and git yourself, if you don't have those already.